Bété syllabary

-The Bété syllabary was created for the Bété language of Ivory Coast (in West Africa) in the 1950s by artist Frédéric Bruly Bouabré.
+The Bété syllabary was created for the Bété language of Côte d'Ivoire (in West Africa) in the 1950s by artist Frédéric Bruly Bouabré.

 It consists of about 440 pictographic characters, which represent scenes from life and stand for syllables in Bété.
 Bouabré created it to help Bété people learn to read in their language.

 History

 Bété language

-6,000, 000 Bétés live in the Ivory Coast, and their language is not taught in schools.
-There was no writing system for Bété before this one; all education is in French.
+3 million Bété people live in the Côte d'Ivoire, and their language is not taught in schools.
+There was no writing system for Bété languages before this one; all education is in French.
 There are five main dialects of Bété.
 Syllabaries are generally used for languages with simple rules of syllabic combination; English, for example, would not work well for a syllabary because there are over ten-thousand different possibilities for individual syllables.

 Frédéric Bruly Bouabré

 Bouabré was among the first to be educated by the French government.
 While working as a civil servant, he completed hundreds of small sketches, drawing from local folklore and also his own visions.
 He ceased his work as a civil servant in 1948, due to a vision he received on March 11 of that year, to dedicate himself to art entirely.

 His earlier art drew heavily on a desire to preserve and catalogue Bété culture.
 Art critic Yacouba Konate mentions that after the vision he had received, he realised that he needed to develop an African writing system to work in.
 Believing that it would allow him to better catalogue Bété culture.

 La Méthodologie de la Nouvelle Écriture Africaine “Bété”, the work in which Bouabré first catalogued his syllabary, was originally written in a Toyota notebook.
 His major encyclopedic work, for which he called himself “Cheik Nadro”, meaning “the one who never forgets," is composed of 400 small pictures drawn with ballpoint pens and crayons.
 These cards display symbolic imagery with text surrounding it.